rebeccali/shrimpy/README.md

 1. Install Miniconda or Anaconda https://docs.conda.io/en/latest/miniconda.html
 2. Install the python environment `conda env create -f environment.yml -n`.
 3. Test that the environment exists by opening a new terminal and running `source activate shrimp`.
-This is the new python environment with libraries preloaded.
+This is the new python environment with libraries pre-loaded.
 4. When running any of the `ShrimpSimulator` files, use this environment.
 5. During development, be sure to update `environment.yml` if you install any new packages.

 Note that should you ever need to update the conda environment, after updating run the following command:

-`conda env export > environment,yml`
+`conda env export > environment.yml`

 ## Run a test: